moj-analytical-services/user-guidance/source/documentation/tools.md

 For Python:

 * **venv** and **pip** - Recommended for Python in Analytical Platform, because it's easier and more reliable than conda.
-* **conda environment** installing packages with just **conda** - can help when you have a package package with a C extension that pip struggles with compiling or installing the binaries
+* **conda environment** installing packages with just **conda** - not recommended, but it might help when you have a package package with a C extension that pip struggles with compiling or installing the binaries
-* **conda environment** installing packages with **conda** and **pip** - gives you the broadest range of package install options.
-However conda and pip don't play wonderfully together, so can be annoying - not recommended.
+* **conda environment** installing packages with **conda** and **pip** - not recommended, but gives you the broadest range of package install options.
+However conda and pip don't play well together - use at your own risk!

 ## Conda